Peter's blend

 Peter's options

 Below is an illustration comparing a traditional drawdown SIPP portfolio and a new blended drawdown SIPP portfolio.
-It shows how long-term portfolio performance can be improved by including a guaranteed income producing asset (GIPA) alongside equity and bond assets to help maximise the future value of the portfolio.
+It shows how long-term portfolio performance can be improved by integrating a guaranteed income producing asset (GIPA) alongside equity and bond assets to help maximise the future value of the portfolio.

 Traditional drawdown